For Currently Enrolled Students:

-- Be gainfully employed in the state of Texas (Gainful employment that is sufficient to provide at least one-half of the individual’s expenses or that represents an average of at least twenty hours of employment per week.
+- Be gainfully employed in the state of Texas (Gainful employment that is sufficient to provide at least one-half of the individual’s tuition, fees and living expenses or that represents an average of at least twenty hours of employment per week.
 Employment conditioned on student status, such as work study, the receipt of stipends, fellowships, or research or teaching assistantships does not constitute gainful employment.)

 - Sole or joint marital ownership of residential property in the state of Texas by the person seeking to enroll or the dependent's parent, having established and maintained a domicile at the residence

 - Own and operate a business in the state of Texas

 - Be married for one year to a person who has established domicile in the state of Texas

 A member of the United States Armed Services whose Home of Record with the military is Texas is presumed to be a Texas resident, as are his or her spouse and dependent children.
 A member whose Home of Record is not Texas but who provides the institution Leave and Earnings Statements that show the member has claimed Texas as his or her place of residence for the 12 consecutive months prior to enrollment is presumed to be a Texas resident, as are his or her spouse and dependent children.

 Any student classified as a Non-Resident wishing to be considered for reclassification as a Texas Resident, must submit the Residency Questionnaire and all Supporting Documents to the Office of the Registrar by Aug.
 12, 2022.